KenSerikawa/airQuality/README.md

 # Air Quality
-## This is an example of implementing an external API service with Symfony5 and displaying the response on a basic template
+### This is an example of implementing an external API service with Symfony5 and displaying the response on a basic template

 1. Clone repo
-2. Launch server with:
+2. Launch server:
 ```
-# Native server
+# Native php server
 php -S 127.0.0.1:8000 public/index.php

 # Web server bundle